Blue-Code-Garden/.github/profile/README.md

 ### ✨ Blue Code Garden

-Harvest what you code
+You will always harvest what you code…

 [See more repositories](https://github.com/orgs/Blue-Code-Garden/repositories)

 ### 😃 We are hiring

-BLue Code Garden has a diverse and vibrant team from around the world.
+Blue Code Garden has a diverse and vibrant team from around the world.

 - [Careers](https://codegarden.nl/careers) - Our open positions
-- [Company Handbook](https://codegarden.nl/handbook) - Discover our values, the team, who we are, how we work, and more!
+- [Company](https://codegarden.nl/) - Discover our values, the team, who we are, how we work, and more!
 - [About us](https://codegarden.nl/about-us) - The Story of Blue Code Garden

 [Feel free to contact us](https://codegarden.nl/contact)